 2. Personalized Breakaway – Custom Embroidered with Pet Name and Phone Number Collar

 From the American company GoTags, these breakaway cat collars are brightly colored and can be completely customized.
 You can actually have your kitty's name and your phone number embroidered right into the durable and tough nylon material (up to 22 characters).
 Select from five collar colors and 15 embroidery colors.

 These collars also have a 3/8 inch width, making it ideal for felines with an 8-12 inch neck circumference.
 Most users find that the quick release collar is sturdy but effective, although a few have reported the buckle breaking or the collar going missing after one or two uses.

-- Pros: identification can be permanently stitched into the collar (no ID tag necessary), super customizable, highly visible
+- Identification can be permanently stitched into the collar (no ID tag necessary), super customizable, highly visible

-- Cons: slightly more expensive, can only embroider up to 22 characters (so may not fit a long name); some users note that adjusting feature of collar can obscure embroidered information (more of an issue for smaller animals)
+- Slightly more expensive, can only embroider up to 22 characters (so may not fit a long name); some users note that adjusting feature of collar can obscure embroidered information (more of an issue for smaller animals)